 Custom Data Sources

-In additional to traditional relational data sources Exago can consume data from programmable data sources such as .NET assemblies and SOAP-based web services.
+In additional to traditional relational data sources Exago can consume data from programmable data sources such as .NET assemblies.
 Connection to and marshalling of the data sources is handled at the metadata layer, just like standard sources.
 This capability provides two key benefits to end users:

 - Data from multiple disparate sources can be combined into a single report, visualization or dashboard